Vanadinite: Characteristics

 Vanadinite is in the apatite group of phosphates, and forms a chemical series with the minerals pyromorphite (Pb5(PO4)3Cl) and mimetite (Pb5(AsO4)3Cl), with both of which it may form solid solutions.
 Whereas most chemical series involve the substitution of metallic ions, this series substitutes its anion groups; phosphate (PO4), arsenate (AsO4) and vanadate (VO4).
-Common impurities of vanadinite include phosphorus, arsenic and calcium, where these may act as an isomorphic substitute for vanadium.
+Common impurities of vanadinite include phosphorus, arsenic and calcium, where these may act as an isomorphic substitute for vanadium (in the first two cases) or lead (in the second).
 Vanadinite when containing a high amount of the arsenic impurity is known as endlichite.

 Vanadinite is usually bright-red or orange-red in colour, although sometimes brown, red-brown, grey, yellow, or colourless.
 Its distinctive colour makes it popular among mineral collectors.
 Its streak can be either pale yellow or brownish-yellow.
 Vanadinite may be transparent, translucent or opaque, and its lustre can range from resinous to adamantine.
 Vanadinite is anisotropic, meaning that some of its properties differ when measured along different axes.
 When measured perpendicular and parallel to its axis of anisotropy, its refractive indices are 2.350 and 2.416 respectively.
 This gives it a birefringence of 0.066.

 Vanadinite is very brittle, producing small, conchoidal fragments when fractured.
 Its hardness is 3–4 on the Mohs scale, about the same as a copper coin.
 Vanadinite is particularly heavy for a translucent mineral.
-It has a molar mass of 1416.27 g/mole and its specific gravity can range between 6.6 and 7.2 because of impurities.
+It has a molar mass of 1416.27 g/mol and its specific gravity can range between 6.6 and 7.2 because of impurities.